rodrigoprestesmachado/web/docs/uc3m/content.md

 <!-- .element: style="margin-bottom:20px; font-size: 35px; color:white; font-family: Comic Sans MS;" -->

-* Shared objects in the workspace tend to demand more awareness information, and for this reason, it is necessary to constantly inform participants during the activity.
+* Shared objects in the workspace tend to demand more awareness information, and for this reason, it is necessary to constantly notify the participants during the activity.
 <!-- .element: style="margin-bottom:35px; font-size: 23px; color:white; font-family:Optima;" -->